 The proposed works will take place entirely on Skellig Michael, an off-shore island.
 There are no natural watercourses or waterbodies on the island.
 However, there is an existing network of manmade drainage channels and gullies along parts of the roadway, which convey rainwater from the road to the surrounding marine waters.
-There are several elements of the proposed construction works which have the potential to impact on water quality.
+There are several elements of the proposed constructionworks which have the potential to impact on water quality.

 Storage and use of fuels/oil for the generator, paint and primer, albeit comprising minor quantities, poses some degree of risk to the aquatic environment in the event of contaminated surface run-off making its way into the surrounding marine waters either from their respective storage locations or the works areas themselves.
 Concrete required for the works will be prepared at each works locations and will be poured in-situ for the crash deck grillage foundations.
-While this will minimise the requirement for handling and transport of this material, there is also risk to marine water qualityin the event of uncontrolled run-off of uncured concrete and/or concrete washout to the existing drainage network during rainfall events, or through accidental spillage/improper storage.
+While this will minimise the requirement for handling and transport of this material, there is also risk to marine water quality in the event of uncontrolled run-off of uncured concrete and/or concrete washout to the existing drainage network during rainfall events, or through accidental spillage/improper storage.
 Concrete and cementitious materials are highly-alkaline substances which are toxic to aquatic life.

-The works will involve excavation of the existing road surface by hand to secure base of scaffold poles While some dust and other fines will be generated during these works, the volumes which are envisaged are not expected to have the potential to result in significant water quality impacts in the event that fines make their way to the marine zone.
+The works will involve the drilling of holes into the cliff face to secure the cable stays.
+While some dust and other fines will be generated during these works, the volumes which are envisaged are not expected to have the potential to result in significant water quality impacts in the event that fines make their way to the marine zone.
 However, on a precautionary basis, general measures for protection of water quality are proposed with regards to this aspect of the works.

 This existing drainage network provides a direct pathway through which water quality impacts could arise.
 The naturally steep typography of the island increases the risk posed to marine water quality Puffins do not utilise any of the habitats within the footprint of the works for nesting; however, suitable nesting habitat occurs within proximity of the works.
 Puffins are known to nest on the slopes above the OPW accommodation huts, adjacent to the location of Crash Deck 1.
 Previous surveys found that by mid-July the bulk of young puffins were departing the nests.
 By the second week of August, puffins were virtually absent from the island.
-The works will take place largely outside the main breeding season for puffin but low numbers of puffin could potentially still remain on the island at the time of the works.
+The works will take place largely outside the main breeding season for puffin, but low numbers of puffin could potentially still remain on the island at the time of the works.

-Guillemot do not utilise any of the habitats within the footprint of the works for nesting; however, they do nest on surrounding cliff-faces and rock ledges, with a sub-colony located in Seal Cove.
-Previous surveys found that the guillemot sub-colony located at Cross Cove was virtually empty by early July.
 Due to the timing of the works, construction activity will not overlap with the guillemot breeding season and so construction related disturbance or displacement impacts on guillemot are not envisaged.

-Storm petrels utilise stone walls and other man-made structures throughout the island for nesting.
+Storm petrel utilise stone walls and other man-made structures throughout the island for nesting.
 The proposal will result in construction activity immediately adjacent to the masonry seawall on the Lighthouse Road, which comprises potential nesting habitat for storm petrel.
 Previous surveys found that hatching generally occurred in the first two weeks of August with fledging commencing at the end of September, therefore, works will overlap with the breeding season for storm petrel.
-There is potential for adult and juvenile storm petrels to occur within the seawall and in other suitable areas e.g. natural crevices in surrounding slopes.
+There is potential for adult and juvenile storm petrel to occur within the seawall and in other suitable areas e.g. natural crevices in surrounding slopes.
 Breeding storm petrel located in close proximity to the proposed works areas may be subject to potential disturbance or displacement impacts.